kevinsogo/compgen/docs_src/preparation.md

 To prepare a problem, you will write a bunch of different files which will serve different purposes: generators, validators, checkers, etc. We will explain what those are shortly.

-Ideally, we will be writing everything in Python 3, although it's possible to use another language to write some of those parts; we will learn how to do so later on.
+Ideally, we will be writing everything in Python 3, although it's possible to use another language for it, or even parts of it; we will learn how to do so later on.